SKras2021/Probability-geometry-3D/README.md

 Right click + drag.
 To rotate on z axis
 Mouse wheel - to scale the image to the appropriate size

 Developed by:
 Savva Krasnokutskii

 Credits:
 Bro code - for java graphics tutorials and technical explanations.
 MeanRollerCoding - for 3D java rendering and proccesing guide.
-:Think Java" by Allen B Downey - for the clear explanation of how java works on a theoretical level.
+Think Java" by Allen B Downey - for the clear explanation of how java works on a theoretical level.